-The challenge, beyond these improvements, will be to retain through all project and business as usual work, awareness throughout the organisation that each journey is accessible only when each component part is accessible.
+The challenge, beyond these improvements, will be to retain through all project and business as usual work, awareness throughout the

 While it is Auckland Transport's intention to continue progressing and implementing improved accessibility for all users - across all modes and infrastructure touchpoints - towards a vision of full accessibility, this is dependent on funding.
 Auckland Transport will continue to work with NZTA and Auckland Council to seek funding for the incorporation of these accessibility goals across all projects.